-- Level 1 - Insulin therapy should be used to maintain blood glucose (BG) < 180 mg/dL - Level 2 - An appropriate therapeutic range for blood glucose control is 110-180 mg/dL in the critically ill non-cardiac surgery patient. - Level 3 - Insulin therapy should be initiated for a random BG > 150 mg/dL in an effort to keep patients from becoming hyperglycemic (BG > 180) - Identify iatrogenic causes of hyperglycemia and correct if possible. - Continuous intravenous administration of regular insulin infusions is preferred in patients with erratic absorption, poor perfusion, or those who have not achieved adequate control with subcutaneous insulin therapy - > A standardized protocol should be used to initiate and adjust insulin therapy - Consider the addition of basal insulin (NPH) for patients who are receiving enteral nutrition and are persistently hyperglycemic (Table I) - Severe hypoglycemia (BG ≤40) should be treated with intravenous dextrose; mild hypoglycemia (BG 40-70) should be treated based on clinical judgment; for BG 70-110, continue to monitor patient - Consider obtaining a glycosylated hemoglobin (Hgb{A1C}) in patients: - Without a prior history of diabetes mellitus AND - Persistent hyperglycemia of uncertain etiology AND - Who have not received massive blood transfusions
+- Level 1 - ➢ Insulin therapy should be used to maintain blood glucose (BG) < 180 mg/dL in hospitalized patients. - Level 2 - > An appropriate therapeutic range for blood glucose control is 110-180 mg/dL in the critically ill non-cardiac surgical patient. - Level 3 - Insulin therapy should be initiated for a random BG > 150 mg/dL to avoid hyperglycemia (BG > 180). - > Identify iatrogenic causes of hyperglycemia and correct if possible. - Continuous intravenous administration of regular insulin infusions is preferred in patients with erratic absorption, poor perfusion, or those who have not achieved adequate control with subcutaneous insulin therapy. - > A standardized protocol should be used to initiate and adjust insulin therapy. - Consider the addition of basal insulin (glargine/detemir) for patients who are receiving enteral nutrition and are persistently hyperglycemic (Table I). - Severe hypoglycemia (BG ≤ 40) should be treated with intravenous dextrose; mild hypoglycemia (BG 40-70) should be treated based on clinical judgment; BG 70-110 should be monitored. - > Consider obtaining a glycosylated hemoglobin (HgbA1C) in patients: - Without a prior history of diabetes mellitus AND - Persistent hyperglycemia of uncertain etiology AND - Who have not received massive blood transfusions